malthe/dobbin/src/dobbin/README.txt

 Snapshots
 ---------

-We can use the ``snapshot`` method to merge transactions until a given timestamp and write a snapshot of the database state as a single transaction.
+We can use the ``snapshot`` method to merge all database transactions until a given timestamp and write the snapshot as a single transaction to a new database.

 >>> tmp_path = "%s.tmp" % database_path
 >>> tmp_db = Database(tmp_path)